Arvind200323/TechTrove/README.md

-# FullStackPC Components Website
+# TechTrove - A FullStack PC Components Website

-Welcome to the FullStackPC Components website!
 This is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 This platform is designed to help users explore, compare, and purchase PC components for building their dream PCs.

 ## Table of Contents